loiclec/FuzzCheck/readme.md

 - has a `fuzzedTargets` argument containing the targets that needs to be compiled with the `fuzzer` sanitizer
 - has a `GraphFuzzerInputGenerator` target, which defines how to mutate values of type `Graph`.
 This is required by FuzzCheck.

-It contains one fuzz test called `FuzzCheckExample`, added as a product executable.
-It has a `FuzzCheck` dependency and specifies the name of the targets that need to be instrumented for fuzz-testing with the argument `fuzzedTargets`.
-We will see later what `GraphFuzzerInputGenerator` is.

 The test itself is located inside `Sources/FuzzCheckExample/main.swift`:
 ```swift
 import FuzzCheck